Culture of Hamilton, Ontario: Festivals

 Ottawa Street, is known as the Textile District and is Hamilton's "Decor Destination."
 It is the largest Fabric and Textile District in Canada.
 It also hosts and annual Ottawa Street Streetfest, a shopping extravaganza that includes shopping deals, entertainment, foods, crafts, all part of outdoor street sale.

-Locke Street, has festivals held throughout the year.
-The first noteworthy one is called Spring Blooms on Locke.
-It's an annual festival that marks the end of winter and is also a fund raiser for sick children.
-Then there is the one simply called The Locke Street Festival where each September the street is closed off for live entertainment, street vendors and food.
+Locke Street's namesake Locke Street Festival, held each September, sees the street closed off for live entertainment, street vendors and food.
 There is also the Christmas Open House where they welcome the holidays with late opening, food, drink and carollers each November.

 Every summer in August the Cactus Festival is held in Dundas.

-The Great Lakes Expo7 is a 3-day annual springtime festival held at Bayfront Park and Pier 4 Park.
-The purpose of the festival is to improve people's knowledge of how everyone can improve and protect the fresh water within the Great Lakes.
-Also included, an Adventure Zone, Enviro Zone, Kid's Zone, Full size Midway, Live Music, Food vendors, Arts & Crafts and more.
-In 2007 the festival will be held the last weekend of May.

 The Royal Botanical Gardens plays host to a number of festivals throughout the year.
 Some of these include the Tulip Celebration, Mother's Day Brunch, Lilac Celebration, Iris Festival, Rose Celebration and Music @ THE GARDENS.

 Hamilton also hosts a number of free Concerts in the city, most of which are held in the summer months.
 Concerts are located at Gore Park, Whitehern Museum, International Village, Sam Lawrence Park, Lloyd D. Jackson Square (Plaze level, rooftop gardens) and the Hamilton Farmer's Market.